-If the district office does not have a daily, scheduled UPS pickup, access the PA Assessment Box Return System at www.astship.com to arrange for a UPS materials pickup.
-The login information for this website has not changed from the last test administration.
-If you need assistance logging into the website, call DRC at 800-451-7849.
-Another method for scheduling a UPS pickup is to call UPS at 1-866-857-1501.
+If the district office does not have a daily, scheduled UPS pickup, call UPS at 1-866-857-1501.
 Specify that you are using pre-paid, UPS ground return shipment labels.
-For both pickup-scheduling methods, you must schedule the pickup at least one day prior to the day on which you will ship your materials.
+You must schedule the pickup at least one day prior to the day on which you will ship your materials.
 The shipping documentation numbers must be retained by the DAC.
 If you need additional shipping labels, submit the Additional Materials Request through the DRC INSIGHT portal.